 Family members require certain things, such as good food, clothing, shelter, medical care, education, and transport, among others.
 In order to satisfy these needs, the family uses what it has, incluging money, energy, time, abilities and skills of members.
 These are called resources.
 Rice and Tucker (1986) define resources as assets used to accomplish goals.
 Family resources are what the family has or can create to get what it wants or needs.
 They provide the means to satisfy the family system's purposes or demands.
 Demands are the values, goals, events, needs and wants that enter the managerial system, and they require action.
 They are necessary in solving every management problem.
-Resources vary in kind and in their potential for meeting the complex and unique needs and interests of individuals and families.
+Resources vary in kind and in their potential for achieve goals.
+It involves the use of skills, knowledge, ability and capacity to face and solve problems.